intel/LibXPUInfo/README.md

 * Windows
   * If you want to use nVidia NVML and accept [NVML license](https://developer.download.nvidia.com/compute/cuda/redist/cuda_nvml_dev/LICENSE.txt), run external\getNVMLDep.bat
     * If you do not want to use NVML, remove XPUINFO_USE_NVML from preprocessor arguments for LibXPUInfo.vcxproj
-  * If you want to use OpenCL and accept related Apache-2.0 licenses, run external/buildExternalDeps_OCL.bat
+  * If you want to use OpenCL and accept related Apache-2.0 licenses, run **external/buildExternalDeps_OCL.bat**
-  * If you want to use Level Zero and accept related MIT license, run external/buildExternalDeps_L0.bat
+  * If you want to use Level Zero and accept related MIT license, run **external/buildExternalDeps_L0.bat**
     * See above note regarding Spectre-mitigated libs
   * Open LibXPUInfo.sln and build
     * Note: Modify XPUINFO_USE_* preprocessor flags as desired
+    * **Note:** If you pull changes that update the Level Zero or OpenCL submodules, run the correspondig buildExternalDeps_*.bat again before building LibXPUInfo.
  * MacOS/Linux - Not currently supported.
 No build config files provided.
 Use at your own risk - information provided may be incorrect.